 Given the unimpressive elevation of Skalnik, its mundane shape and dense forest cover, it would seem that it is not worth hiking, and I must admit I had tended to think so until I turned sixty.
-Then, while on a two-day mini-trek in the east of the Western Sudetes, one summer evening I reached what is regarded as Skalnik’s SW summit and known as Ostra Mała or Mała Ostra (meaning the Little Sharp) at 935m.
+Then, while on a two-day mini-trek in the east of the Western Sudetes, one summer evening I reached what is regarded as Skalnik’s SW summit and known as Ostra Mała or Mała Ostra (meaning the Little Sharp).
 It is the highest rock within the summit area of the SW peak - a literal summit block, which gives spectacular views, including a panorama of the nearby Karkonosze, i.e. the Giant Mountains, formed of the same granite as Skalnik, but several hundred metres higher.
 Towards the end of the 19th century Riesengebirgsverein built a stairway to the top of the rock and secured this natural viewing platform with a railing.
 I climbed the stone steps, watched the sunset and then the sunrise and I was pleased with the views and the place.
-In fact the name of the mountain comes from these rocks (‘skała’ means ‘rock’ in Polish).
 It seems that in the 19th century the mountain remained unnamed.
-(My guess is that it was called the same as the ridge it is the highest part of, i.e. then the Landeshuter Kamm – today the Rudawy Janowickie Mountains.)
+(My guess is that it was referred to in the same way as the ridge it is the highest part of, i.e. then the Landeshuter Kamm – today the Rudawy Janowickie mountains.)
 But several interesting rocks scattered on its SW peak did have a name – they were called the Friesensteine, which translates as the Stones of the Frisians.
-Later on the highest of those rocks (today’s Ostra Mała) was named Freie Koppe.
+In fact the name Skalnik must come from these rocks - ‘skała’ means ‘rock’ in Polish.
+Later on the highest of these rocks (today’s Ostra Mała) was named Freie Koppe.

 An off-trail attraction for those looking for something wilder and rougher is a talus field that lies about 300m northwest of the main summit, covering a few acres of the uppermost part of the slope of Skalnik.
 It is a quite unique phenomenon in this area.
 The nearby Giant Mountains have many more talus fields, but all of them lie above the tree line, which runs at about 1250m there.
 The first time I tried to get to Skalnik’s blockfield from the NE summit I had decided to make a long detour and follow a path, marked on my map, that appeared to cut down bushwhacking.
 It didn’t work well as the path vanished quickly, I did have to bushwhack a while and was actually on the verge of giving up when I found myself on the edge of the blockfield.
 There I discovered yellow marks on tree trunks, which I guessed led to the main summit, so on my way back I eagerly followed them to avoid a bushwhack back.
 In a few minutes, thanks to those unofficial marks, I got to the main summit indeed.